qbituniverse/kube-explorer/README.md

 ### Docker compose with default configuration

 1. Replace the *latest* tag with desired version of the image inside of the Compose-kube-explorer.yaml file
-2. Run the *docker-compose* command to create application with default configuration
+2. Run the *docker compose* command to create application with default configuration

 #### Compose-kube-explorer.yaml